grommet/grommet/src/js/components/Text/README.md

 **textAlign**

 How to align the text inside the component.
+Defaults to `start`.

 ```
 start